ts33kr/granite/README.md

 provides an out of the box support for the broad spectrum of service lifecycle management techniques that allows to bundle each service with things like documentation, testing and a slew of other aspects.
-This unique architecture outlines services as full blown entities that encompass not only the service implementation but also all the things that come with it, such as documentation, tests and so on.
+This unique architecture outlines services as the primary entities that encompass not only the service implementation but also all the things that come with it, such as documentation, tests and so on.
 These things are well integrated with the framework which allows for a very rapid creation of extremely well designed and well decoupled services with a rock solid architecture.
-Granite also bundles some unique approaches and systems, such as the class composition system along with a unique, code driven approach for crafting UI/UX interfaces.
+Granite also bundles some unique approaches and systems, such as the class composition system along with a unique, code driven approach for crafting the UI/UX.
-These and everything else is entirely service oriented, so a service is the most important, standalone and widely used entity in the framework.